-So this was a trial to see if vitamin C or/and zinc could speed up recovery. and hence reduce the duration of symptoms.
-Those taking vitamin C, with or without zinc, reached a halving of symptom severity, which was the trial's criteria, 1.2 days sooner (after 5.5 days) compared to standard treatment (after 6.7 days).
+So this was a trial to see if What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… or/and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… could speed up recovery. and hence reduce the duration of symptoms.
+Those taking vitamin C, with or without zinc, reached a halving of symptom severity, which was the trial’s criteria, 1.2 days sooner (after 5.5 days) compared to standard treatment (after 6.7 days).

 Now, here’s the twist.
 The authors state that there was no statistical significance between the groups.
 This is not true.
 Professor of Public Health Harri Hemila, from the University of Helsinki calculated “the rate of recovery in the vitamin C group compared to the standard of care group and found that vitamin C significantly increased the rate of recovery. – by a statistically significant 71%.
 This is different to the reduced average duration of 18% and relates to how many recover each day.
 “This direct comparison of recovery rate between the vitamin C and the standard of care groups was not published by Thomas et al.” he says.

 In the graph below, where the vertical axis, at 100%, is the measured point of recovery, and the horizontal axis is the number of days, that more in the vitamin C group are recovering from the first measuring day, day 4 up to day 10 seen as the orange line (vitamin C) and blue (control) lines diverging.
 Then, on day 10 the vitamin C was stopped and the lines increasingly converge. becoming little different by day 16.
 This pattern is entirely consistent with the positive effect of vitamin C.